 All local governments participate in the Pierce County Joint Planning Commission.
-Pierce County and the Cities of Blackshear, Offerman, and Patterson operate under the standards of the 2012 International Building Code and have building permitting and inspection programs in place.
+Pierce County and the Cities of Blackshear, Offerman, and Patterson operate under the standards of the 2018 International Building Code and have building permitting and inspection programs in place.

 The County and all Cities participate in the National Flood Insurance Program.
 They do not participate in the Community Rating System (CRS) program.
-As of 2017, they were not eligible according to FEMA (http://www.fema.gov/library/viewRecord.do?id=3629).
+As of 2021, they were not eligible according to FEMA.